Bosnia and Herzegovina Map

 Did you know that the legal system of Bosnia and Herzegovina is civil law system; Constitutional Court review of legislative acts?

-When you are traveling around or looking for accommodation in Bosnia and Herzegovina, you would better know, that (there are in total lengths of roadways total: 22,926 km, paved: 19,426 km (4,652 km of interurban roads), unpaved: 3,500 km (2010)) and the most crowded areas in this country are: SARAJEVO (capital) 318,000 (2015).
-The urbanization rate in this country looks like the following: urban population: 39.8% of total population (2015).
+When you are traveling around or looking for accommodation in Bosnia and Herzegovina, you would better know that (the lengths of roadways total: 22,926 km, paved: 19,426 km (4,652 km of interurban roads), unpaved: 3,500 km (2010)), and the most crowded areas in this country are: SARAJEVO (capital) 318,000 (2015).
+The urbanization rate in this country looks like the following: urban population: 39.8% of the total population (2015).

-The total number of population in Bosnia and Herzegovina: 3,861,912 (July 2016 estimate) with a population growth rate of -0.14% (2016 estimate) and the most widely spoken language(s) are Bosnian (official language) 52.9%, Serbian (official language) 30.8%, Croatian (official language) 14.6%, other 1.6%, no answer 0.2% (2013 estimate).
-In these days, Bosnia and Herzegovina has to face with a net migration rate of -0.4 migrant(s) / 1,000 population (2016 estimate).
+The total population in Bosnia and Herzegovina: 3,861,912 (July 2016 estimate) with a population growth rate of -0.14% (2016 estimate) and the most widely spoken language(s) are Bosnian (official language) 52.9%, Serbian (official language) 30.8%, Croatian (official language) 14.6%, other 1.6%, no answer 0.2% (2013 estimate).
+These days, Bosnia and Herzegovina has to face a net migration rate of -0.4 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Bosnia and Herzegovina nowadays; Bosniak 50.1%, Serb 30.8%, Croat 15.4%, other 2.7%, not declared/no answer 1%note: the methodology remains disputed and Republika Srspka authorities refuse to recognize the results; Bosniak has replaced Muslim as an ethnic term in part to avoid confusion with the religious term Muslim – an adherent of Islam (2013 estimate).